DanRoscigno/scrape-to-pdf/README.md

 ```

 ## Build your Docusaurus site and serve it
-It seems to be necessary to run `yarn serve` rather than `yarn start` to have `docusaurus-prince-pdf` crawl the pages.
+It seems to be necessary to run `yarn serve` rather than ~`yarn start`~ to have `docusaurus-prince-pdf` crawl the pages.
 I expect that there is a CSS class difference between development and production modes of Docusaurus.

+If you are using the Docker scripts from [StarRocks](https://github.com/StarRocks/starrocks/tree/main/docs/docusaurus/scripts) then run `./scripts/docker-image.sh && ./scripts/docker-build.sh`

 ## Generate a list of pages (URLs)
 This command will crawl the docs and list the URLs in order: